Mission, vision and tasks

 DTU Aqua advises the Danish Ministry of Food, Aquaculture and Fishery, the Ministry of Environment, and the Ministry of Higher Education and Science, and other public authorities, international commissions, the commercial fisheries and the aquaculture industry as well as other stakeholders.

 Public sector consultancy is a key area of activity for the institute.
-DTU’s contract with the Ministry of Food, Agriculture and Fisheries on research-based advice constitutes, together with a number of contracts with other Danish and international authorities, approx. 50 per cent of DTU Aqua’s funding.
+DTU’s contract with the Ministry of Food, Agriculture and Fisheries on scientific advice constitutes, together with a number of contracts with other Danish and international authorities, approx. 50 per cent of DTU Aqua’s funding.
 The agreements cover research, development and monitoring activities, advisory tasks, and communication.

 Education

-Furthermore, DTU Aqua has a PhD school which currently has about 45 students enrolled.
+Furthermore, DTU Aqua has a PhD school which currently has about 40 students enrolled.

 Organization

-DTU Aqua has about 360 employees—one half being scientific staff, including about 45 PhD students.
+DTU Aqua has about 360 employees—one half being scientific staff, including about 40 PhD students.
 The other half consists of assistant biologists, laboratory technicians, administrative staff, ship’s crew, student assistants etc.

 DTU Aqua has employees at DTU's localities in Lyngby, Hirtshals, Silkeborg and Nykøbing Mors and in Sisimiut in Greenland as well as on board the research vessel Dana.